All Episodes

 The only state I have seen shut down these buses has been Oklahoma.

-Two buses, two Greyhound buses were bypassing the Texas scales because they have to pull into Texas, and Texas would have shut them down.
+Two buses, two Greyhound buses were bypassing the Texas scales because they have to pull into Texas and Texas would have shut them down.

 I'm sorry, dumb.

-And he drives that that dopey bus everywhere he goes, and he's having the time of his life.
+And he drives that dopey bus everywhere he goes, and he's having the time of his life.

 All right.